nats-io/natscli/README.md

  * Observables can have different modes of operation and receive just subsets of the messages
  * Multiple Acknowledgement modes are supported

 A new order arrives on `ORDERS.received`, gets sent to the `NEW` Observable who, on success, will create a new message on `ORDERS.processed`.
-The `ORDERS.processed` message again enters the store where a `DISPATCH` Observable receives it and once processed it will create a `ORDERS.completed` message which will again enter the Message Set.
+The `ORDERS.processed` message again enters the store where a `DISPATCH` Observable receives it and once processed it will create an `ORDERS.completed` message which will again enter the Message Set.
 These operations are all `pull` based meaning they are work queues and can scale horizontally.
 All require acknowledged delivery ensuring no order is missed.

 All messages are delivered to a `MONITOR` Observable without any acknowledgement and using Pub/Sub semantics - they are pushed to the monitor.

-As messages are acknowledged to the `NEW` and `DISPATH` observables a percentage of them are sampled and messages indicating redelivery counts, ack delays and more are delivered to the monitoring system.
+As messages are acknowledged to the `NEW` and `DISPATCH` observables, a percentage of them are sampled and messages indicating redelivery counts, ack delays and more, are delivered to the monitoring system.

 ### Message Sets

-Message Sets define how messages are stored and how long they are kept for.
+Message Sets define how messages are stored and retention duration.
 Message Sets consume normal NATS topics, any message found on those topics will be delivered to the defined storage system.
 You can do a normal publish to the topic for unacknowledged delivery, else if you send a Request to the topic the JetStream server will reply with an acknowledgement that it was stored.

-Today in the tech preview we have `file` and `memory` based storage systems, we do not yet support clustering.
+As of January 2020, in the tech preview we have `file` and `memory` based storage systems, we do not yet support clustering.

-In the diagram above we show the concept of storing all `ORDERS.*` in the Message Set even though there are many types of order related message.
+In the diagram above we show the concept of storing all `ORDERS.*` in the Message Set even though there are many types of order related messages.
 We'll show how you can selectively consume subsets of messages later.
 Relatively speaking the Message Set is the most resource consuming component so being able to combine related data in this manner is important to consider.

-Message Sets can consume many subjects, here we have `ORDERS.*` but we could also consume `SHIPPING.state` into the same message set should that make sense (not shown here).
+Message Sets can consume many subjects.
+Here we have `ORDERS.*` but we could also consume `SHIPPING.state` into the same Message Set should that make sense (not shown here).

-Message Sets support various retention policies - they can be kept based on limits like max count, size or age but also more novel methods like keep them as long as any observables have them unacknowledged or work queue like behavior where a message is removed after first ack.
+Message Sets support various retention policies - they can be kept based on limits like max count, size or age but also more novel methods like keeping them as long as any observables have them unacknowledged, or work queue like behavior where a message is removed after first ack.

 When defining Message Sets the items below make up the entire configuration of the set.